fengjiang87/cs-3250-actions-demo/README.md

 ### Clone the repo

 First, make sure you are signed in to GitHub.
-Fork this repo by visiting https://github.com/bednie/cs-3250-actions-demo/fork and create a fork.
+Fork this repo by visiting https://github.com/bednie/cs-3250-actions-demo/fork.
+Create a fork with yourself as the owner.

-In VS Code, open a new window, and click "Clone Git Repository...".
+Next, in VS Code, open a new window, and click "Clone Git Repository...".

-At the top of the window, paste in this repo's .git link, https://github.com/{your_username}/cs-3250-actions-demo.git, and hit enter.
+At the top of the window, paste in your repo's .git link, https://github.com/{your_username}/cs-3250-actions-demo.git, and hit enter.

 Then select the local folder where you would like this repo to be located.
 It is a good idea to put it in its own temp folder so it can be deleted easily once you finish this demo.